mego354/Automation-Testing/README.md

 1. Comment line 67 in project/automation/testing.
 2. Uncomment line 64 in project/automation/testing.
-3. Restart the server and start the app.
+3. Restart the server and start the app test again.
 This will allow you to observe the emulator while the test is running.